 Perform a pre-activity or pre-work warm up

 Before performing work or sports related activities take a few minutes to warm the muscles of hands, forearm, upper arms and shoulders.
+This can be as simple as gently massaging these areas.

 Develop a daily stretching routine that targets the muscles of the hands, forearms, upper arms and shoulders.